 When putting up our board, I kept the display itself simple.
 I saved a lot of time by projecting a globe onto my SMARTBoard then tracing the outer circle on blue butcher paper.
 Next, I traced the land shapes on green.
 I placed it in the corner of the board and trimmed off the overhang.
 After printing out the display title on copy paper, I glued them to blue construction paper to make the stand out a bit.

-Our display turned out great and visitors to our hallway really enjoyed reading all of the hopes and dreams of our students.
+Our January bulletin board turned out great and visitors to our hallway really enjoyed reading all of the hopes and dreams of our students.
 I considered even leaving it up until April and calling it good for Earth Day too!
 Ha!

-If you’d like to create this all-in-one MLK, Valentine’s Day, & 100th Day of School bulletin board display with your class, you can!
 Download the free bulletin board display templates from my shop to get started!
-I’ve included everything you need; the writing templates, heart shape, title lettering and even a projectable globe graphic.
+I’ve included everything you need: writing templates, heart shape, title lettering and even a projectable globe graphic.